algorithmiaio/dev-center/_pages/platform/SAML-autnetication-org-management.md

 - /basics/saml-authentication/
 ---

+Security Assertion Markup Language (SAML) is an open standard that allows identity providers (IdP) to pass authorization credentials to service providers (SP).

 SAML authentication allows a user to use SAML assertions in order to login to the platform.
 If configured permission tags can be extracted from the SAML assertion and can be used to facilitate external management of organization membership and user security roles.

 This feature is available to [Algorithmia Enterprise](/enterprise) users who have configured SAML and external organization management functionality only.
 {: .notice-enterprise}